aporlowski/pi-sdr/README.md

 - [RTL-SDR Blog V3 Dongle and Antenna Kit](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B011HVUEME/) $39.95 (in the tutorial below [this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $ 19.99 SDR dongle was used instead.
 The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to a cheaper dongle.
 It should also require no deviation from the tutorial)
 - **Total $242.38 not including tax, or $139.9 with existing Pi and SD card** (You can redudece the price by $40 or more by using cheaper Raspberry Pi's and SDR dongles)

 The pi-top[4] case is a well designed case for use in education or project settings, such as building robots, sensors, and more.
 It has the added benefit of exposing all GPIO pins and ports of the raspberry pi, so you can extend your pi to do multiple other projects if desired.
 It also has an attachable touch screen and keyboard that you can add to make your pi-radio fully configurable in a stand-alone manner.

+> Note the DIY edition does not come with the required USB-C PD 12v or 15v power supply.
+These are the type used for a modern laptop charger.
+Your 5v phone charger or Raspberry Pi charger will not work.
+Something like this [$20 charger](https://www.amazon.com/ZMI-zPower-Turbo-Power-Adapter/dp/B07D64QLQ1/) should work.
+I found a Nintendo Switch power supply works as well.

 ### Car Plug in Model